MathiasTEriksen/DongleProject/README.md

 button.py is just a small script which listens for a button press and then excecutes the ./rpipdi command in order to write the currently active file to the microcontrollers memory.
 It also powers on a LED which pulses red and green while programming a shines green for five seconds after successful programming.
 This script is in an endless loop, so after the LED shuts off, the stick can be used for programming again.

+## systemd

+This programmer uses systemd in order to run the upload.py and button.py scripts at boot.
+The services are named button.service and upload.service respectively.